amqp/rhea/README.md

     identifier.
 It is often not needed, but can be set if it is,
   * name - The name of the link.
 This should be unique for the container.
 If not specified a unqiue name is generated.
-  * prefetch - A 'prefetch' window controlling the flow of messages over this receiver.
+  * credit_window - A 'prefetch' window controlling the flow of messages over this receiver.
 Defaults to 500 if not specified.
 A value of 0 can be used to turn of automatic flow control and manage it directly.
   * autoaccept - Whether received messages should be automatically accepted.
 Defaults to true.

-Note: If the link doesn't specify a value for the prefetch and autoaccept options, the connection options are consulted followed by the container options.
+Note: If the link doesn't specify a value for the credit_window and autoaccept options, the connection options are consulted followed by the container options.
 The default is used only if an option is not specified at any level.